How to stream Adobe After Effects over Zoom without lag

 All this aside, the benefit of Zoom is that it is so universal, so nearly everyone already has it installed on their computer and knows how to operate it.
 Because of that, it seems worthwhile to see if there are any workarounds that will allow you to stream your Adobe After Effects workspace over Zoom for a live editing session.

-Streaming Adobe After Effects with Evercast
+Stream Adobe After Effects with Evercast

 Evercast is purpose-built to make streaming professional editing platforms like Adobe After Effects .
 The platform requires a simple one-time setup and requires no additional software to enjoy a seamless, real-time editing and collaboration session.

 Evercast allows you to stream your workspace in full HD with ultra-low latency (less than 150ms on average).
 This low latency is as close to natural conversation and editing as you can get.
-In addition to chatting in real-time, on-screen annotation and timestamped notes allow each participant to add their two cents while keeping everything organized and frame-accurate.
+In addition to chatting in real-time, on-screen annotation and timestamped notes allow each participant to add their two cents while keeping everything organized and frame-accurate:

 And for your less tech-savvy participants, they’ll be relieved to know that they don’t have to download any additional software to participate in a meeting.
 Just follow the link and join from any device, anywhere in the world.